kubernetes/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 'Allocatable'.
 More details on eviction policy can be found on the [node pressure eviction](/docs/concepts/scheduling-eviction/node-pressure-eviction/) page.
-This enforcement is controlled by specifying `pods` value to the KubeletConfiguration Setting `enforceNodeAllocatable`.
+This enforcement is controlled by specifying `pods` value to the KubeletConfiguration setting `enforceNodeAllocatable`.

 Optionally, `kubelet` can be made to enforce `kubeReserved` and `systemReserved` by specifying `kube-reserved` & `system-reserved` values in